idntbite/OCPFoodHub/README.md

 ## Contributing

 We're open to contributions from the community.
-If you're keen on enhancing features, refining documentation, or rectifying bugs, please send a pull request.
+If you're keen on enhancing features, refining documentation, rectifying bugs, or sponsoring deployment, please send a pull request.

 ## License